Iran executes British-Iranian dual national Alireza Akbari says state media

 Dual British-Iranian national Alireza Akbari has been executed in Iran, according to state media.

-Earlier this week, the family of Mr Akbari said it had been asked to go to his prison for a “final visit” and that he had been moved to solitary confinement, as Britain repeated its call for Tehran not to carry the execution.
+Earlier this week, the family of Akbari said it had been asked to go to his prison for a “final visit” and that he had been moved to solitary confinement, as Britain repeated its call for Tehran not to carry out the execution.

 “Iran must halt the execution of British-Iranian national Alireza Akbari and immediately release him,” the British foreign secretary, James Cleverly had tweeted this week.